 Kodak Flik X10

-The Kodak Flik X10 is another native 1080p projector with an ANSI rating of 150.
+The Kodak Flik X10 is another native 1080p projector, but with an ANSI rating of only 150.
 This model is equipped with 2 HDMI ports, 1 USB input, and dual 3-watt speakers.
 With this being another LED projector the light bulb has a lengthy life span rating of up to 40,000 hours.

 Picture